 Now that summer is here, many families are looking to get out of the house and enjoy the outdoors.
-While keeping your family safe from COVID-19 should be your first priority, don’t forget to follow basic summer safety guidelines to avoid injuries.
-According to some reports, sales of pools, bikes, and trampolines have skyrocketed during the pandemic, so kids may be at even greater risk for injury than usual.
+But don’t forget to follow basic summer safety guidelines to avoid injuries.

 Here are just a few ways to keep your child safe this summer.

 Stay safe in the great outdoors

 When your child is playing outside, it’s important to protect them from dehydration, sunburns, and bug bites.
 Follow these tips:

 - Slather on sunscreen with an SPF of at least 15 over all visible areas of the skin, even if they’re wearing a mask.
 Even on cloudy days, kids can get sunburned, so apply sunscreen if your child is going to be outside for more than 30 minutes.
 Sunglasses, hats, and long sleeves can all also help prevent sunburns.

 - Make sure you child takes regular water breaks when playing in the heat, even if they don’t feel thirsty.

 - Know the signs of overheating or heat illness: if your child complains of dizziness, headache, nausea, or muscle cramps they might be overheated.
 If your child has any of these symptoms, lie them down in a cool, shady area, place cool cloths on their body, and call your doctor.

 - Always have bug spray or insect repellent on hand to avoid bug bites.
 Bug bites are always unpleasant, but some children may have a more serious allergic reaction, so it’s a good idea to prevent them before they happen.

 - Make sure they wash their hands thoroughly after coming inside, and use hand sanitizer if they’re in an area without access to a sink.